DanielSOhara27/DataBootCampProject1/Project-Proposal.md

 4) This is an optional dataset - Amazon Reviews for Sentiment Analysis (https://www.kaggle.com/bittlingmayer/amazonreviews)
 ````

-### Tasks
+### Tasks Performed
 ````
 1) Get Raw Data
 2) Explore all 3 datasets to find similarities and dimensions that can be used to cross-match them
 3) Clean all 3 datasets and add new dimensions (positive, negative, positive-happy, negative-happy, positive-angry, negative-angy, positive-sad, negative-sad, etc)
-5) Answer the following questions for each dataset:
+4) Answer the following questions for each dataset:
-5a) What is the distribution of the data?
-How are the ratings handled? (point-based, star-based, etc) 5b) What how many reviews include comments?
+4a) What is the distribution of the data?
+How are the ratings handled? (point-based, star-based, etc) 4b) What how many reviews include comments?
 How many include reviews from confirmed buyers?
 What are the outliers like?
-5c) What do we now of the reviewers?
-(Demographics-optional if possible) 5D) Insights into the genre, type, category of product
+4c) What do we now of the reviewers?
+(Demographics-optional if possible) 4D) Insights into the genre, type, category of product
 ````